codemanyak/Turtleizer_CPP/README.md

   Turtleizer::awaitClose(); // Put this at the end of the main function
 ```

-The only purpose of `Turtleizer::awaitClose()` is to let the main thread wait for someone closing the Turtleizer window, which automatically opens with the first called Turtleizer instruction.
+The only purpose of `Turtleizer::awaitClose()` is to let the main thread wait for someone closing the Turtleizer window, which will automatically open with the first called Turtleizer instruction.

 ## Additional "turtles"
 In addition to the standard Turtleizer functionality of [Structorizer](https://structorizer.fisch.lu) this library offers to add further "turtles" to the canvas.